reteps/comm/README.md

-# go-comm
+# comm
-a simple server + client connection
+a server + client connection library

 This program was based off the code [here](https://systembash.com/a-simple-go-tcp-server-and-tcp-client/).